 Since substance abuse and addiction depletes the chemicals in the brain, long-term mental health effects develop over time.
 According to the National Institute on Drug Abuse (3), club drugs like molly and LSD cause negative side effects on mental health shortly after individuals abuse the substance.
 Short-term mental health effects of party drugs include:

 - Enhanced sensory perceptions or mild hallucinations

-- Confusion that persists or lasts for an extended period of time
+- The confusion that persists or lasts for an extended period

 - Problems with attention or symptoms that are similar to ADD